shajra/haskell-hls-nix/README.md

 Sometimes we can't address all of our projects with one user-level environment.
 For instance, what do we do if two projects depend on conflicting versions of a non-Haskell dependency?

-In these cases, we can use `nix-shell` to enter into into a Bash shell environment with environment variables tailored for the project.
+In these cases, we can use `nix-shell` to enter a Bash shell environment with environment variables tailored for the project.
 This gives us full control to specify all our dependencies per-project, including non-Haskell libraries (like C libraries needed for FFI binding).

 Nix shells are configured in the Nix expression language saved in files with a ".nix" filename extension.
 To learn more about the language itself, we recommend